piured/courel/README.md

 Since Speeds gimmicks are transitional greedy, they are able to transition from one value to another smoothly (linearly).
 The transition time can be specified in terms of beats or seconds, although the most common way is to use beats.
 You are allowed to set the transition time to 0, which will cause the transition to be instantaneous.
 Negative speed values will cause the scrolling axis to reverse.

-You must always return a non-empty list in the `GetSpeeds` method of the `ILoader` interface.
+You must always return a non-empty list in the `GetSpeeds` method of the `IChart` interface.
 If you are not using this gimmick, just return a list with one `GimmickPair` with the beat set to 0, the value set to your desired global speed, the transition time set to 0, and the transition type set to 0.

 In the example below, we modified the speeds in the following fashion: